rabaur/ebdwebsite.github.io/exercises.md

 Choose one of the papers in the list, read it and answer the following questions:
 IMPORTANT: Each paper can be selected once.
 Please mark your choice in this Doodle.

+?
 Who is the author?

+?
 What questions does the paper try to answer?

+?
 What methods are used to answer the question?

+?
 What results are presented?
 How does it address the initial question?

-What are the key take away messages from this paper?
+?
+What are the key design take away messages from this paper?

+?
 Be critical!
 What arguments in the paper require more evidence?
 Do you agree with the interpretation of the results, do you find the paper relevant for architectural design?

-Resources (Evidence-Based Design)
-List of papers:
+## List of papers:

-Healthcare

 H. Seo, Y. Choi, C. Zimring.
 Impact of Hospital Unit Design for Patient-Centered Care on Nurses’ Behavior.
 2011.